sasasim/redux-boilerplate/README.md

 Implementation is easy, all we had to do was install `now` via `npm`.
 Deploy script runs the build script which creates static assets inside `dist/` folder.
 This folder contains the only non-gitignored file which is `package.json` and this `package.json` is responsible for running static HTTP server.
 After the application is built, it's just a matter of `now dist/` to get the application online.

-## Open questions

-1. Should we rather prefer React classes over stateless-functions?
-At the moment, there's no performance benefit when using stateless functions and in fact, statelss function does not even implement pure rendering, therefore the only option to use `shouldComponentUpdate` is to wrap the stateless function into stateful component.

-2. Is the flat directory structure good fit for large projects?
-Does it scale well?
-Should we somehow namespace it at some point?